InjectiveLabs/solidity-contracts/demos/exchange/README.md

 ### Injectived

-We provide the instruction to build from source and run a local `injectived` node.
+Build from source and run a local `injectived` node.

 Clone `injectived`: